 - muscle pain or stiffness

-Heat exhaustion requires medical attention if the symptoms last for longer than an hour or get worse over time.
+Heat exhaustion requires medical attention if the symptoms last longer than an hour or worsen over time.

 In addition to the symptoms of heat cramp, a person may experience:

 Heatstroke is very serious and requires medical attention at a hospital.

 The symptoms of heatstroke include the symptoms of heat cramps, as well as:

 When a person moves, they create energy.
 Heat is the body’s way of releasing energy.
 But too much physical endurance

 Perimenopause or menopause

 Medications and other drugs can raise a person’s body temperature by affecting heat loss or production.

 Body temperature also increases in response to germs such as viruses and bacteria.
 An increased body temperature helps the body fight off invading illnesses, which is why a fever is often a sign of getting sick.